TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/ccs_cloud_intro.md

 ## Introduction

+\if SOC_AM65X
+CCS Cloud is a web-based IDE which can be used to edit, build or even debug (limited to single stepping, adding breakpoints and watch expressions) applications running on an IDK/LaunchPad connected to the PC all from just the browser.
+While this is a great tool for starting evaluation and development on a particular IDK/LaunchPad, it is recommended to make a switch to the Desktop version of CCS for advanced debugging capabilities.
+\else
 CCS Cloud is a web-based IDE which can be used to edit, build or even debug (limited to single stepping, adding breakpoints and watch expressions) applications running on an EVM/LaunchPad connected to the PC all from just the browser.
 While this is a great tool for starting evaluation and development on a particular EVM/LaunchPad, it is recommended to make a switch to the Desktop version of CCS for advanced debugging capabilities.
+\endif

 ## Importing an example project to CCS Cloud